misoton665/beer-mug/README.md

 # beer-mug

-It measure and report your working time.
+`beer-mug` measure your working time and help your happy 🍺 life after working.

-You become to be able to check your works and drink some happy beers.

-Oh My 🍺.

 ## Install